My last name is pronounced: gwah-DAH-nyoh.

-I worked at Bretz & Coven, LLP, from 1997 to 2010.
-I became a partner at Bretz & Coven, LLP, in 2006.
+Before setting up my solo practice, I worked for an immigration law firm called Bretz & Coven, LLP.
+I worked there from 1997 to 2010.
+In 2006, I became a partner at Bretz & Coven, LLP.
 At Bretz & Coven, LLP, I ran the firm’s federal practice and oversaw all of the firm’s briefs and motions before the Board of Immigration Appeals.
 I either litigated or supervised every case that Bretz & Coven, LLP, had that resulted in a precedent decision in the federal courts between 2002-2010.
 I ran the firm’s weekly attorney meeting and supervised the firm’s attorneys.
 I also trained the firm’s new attorneys and ran the intern program.
-I have successfully litigated numerous cases in immigration court throughout the country.
+I successfully litigated numerous cases in immigration court.

-After I graduated law school, I volunteered for three years with Prisoners’ Legal Services of New York (“PLS”).
-While my work at PLS did not involve immigration law, the time that I spent there was influential on my work as an immigration lawyer because I developed experience as a litigator.
+After I graduated from law school, I volunteered for three years with Prisoners’ Legal Services of New York (“PLS”).
+While my work at PLS did not involve immigration law, the time that I spent there was influential on my work as an immigration attorney because I developed experience as a federal litigator.

 I was also a teacher at the New York Paralegal School from 1997 to 2001.
-Teaching at a paralegal school was very influential on my work as an immigration lawyer because in addition to refining my oratory skills, I also developed the ability to explain complex legal concepts in simple terms.
+Teaching at a paralegal school was very influential in my work as an immigration lawyer because, in addition to refining my oratory skills, I also developed the ability to explain complex legal concepts in simple terms.

 Other Experience and Accomplishments

-I have been a member of American Immigration Lawyers Association since 2002.
+I have been a member of the American Immigration Lawyers Association (“AILA”) since 2002.

-I have been listed in the publication, New York Super Lawyers, for the years 2008-2011.
-According to New York Super Lawyers, no more than 5% of the lawyers in the state can be selected to be in New York Super Lawyers.
+I have been listed in the New York Metro Edition of the publication, Super Lawyers, for the years 2008-2023.
+According to Super Lawyers, no more than 5% of the lawyers in a state can be selected to be Super Lawyers.

-I have been a judge at the Annual NYU Moot Court Board Immigration Law Competition every year from 2006 to 2011.
+I am regularly asked to be a judge at the Annual NYU Moot Court Board Immigration Law Competition.

 I am admitted to practice law in New York State.

-I am admitted to the U.S. District Court for the Eastern, Western, Southern, and Northern Districts.
+I am admitted to the U.S. District Court for the Eastern, Western, and Southern Districts.

-I am admitted to the U.S. Court of Appeals for the First, Second, Third, Fourth, Fifth, Sixth, Ninth, and Eleventh Circuits.
+I am admitted to the U.S. Court of Appeals for the First, Second, Third, Fourth, Sixth, and Ninth Circuits.